Robert Važan

 systemctl --user enable podman-restart

 You can now access Open WebUI at http://localhost:3000.
 To update your installation, just run the above commands again.
+Setting variables OLLAMA_MAX_LOADED_MODELS and OLLAMA_NUM_PARALLEL is not essential, but I recommend it on desktops to prevent Ollama from consuming all available RAM.

 I have also created some aliases/scripts to make it very convenient to invoke Ollama from the command line, because without aliases, containerized CLI interface gets a bit verbose: